 In the event there is a change in Reseller’s Services requirements which results in an increase in equipment provisioning or facility costs, TNS reserves the right to change the prices for the Services to account for any such increase during any term of this Agreement.

 For purposes of this Agreement, “Taxes” means any and all applicable foreign, federal, state and local taxes, including without limitation all use, sales, value-added, surcharges, excise, franchise, property, commercial, gross receipts, license privilege or other similar taxes, levies, surcharges, duties, fees, or other tax-related charges, whether charged against Reseller or TNS, with respect to the Services and any facilities provided by TNS, but excluding taxes imposed on TNS’ revenues or net income.
 For purposes of this Agreement, “Regulatory Activity” means any regulation and/or ruling, including modifications thereto, by any governmental or quasi-governmental authority, including, without limitation, universal service fund programs (state and federal) however, Reseller shall in no way be responsible for the payment of fines or any levies imposed upon TNS by such authorities as a result of Regulatory Activity which is not the direct result of Reseller’s activities or use of the Services.
-In the event that TNS becomes notified by any regulatory authority of the threat of a fine, levy or a detrimental effect to TNS’ supplying of Services to Reseller, TNS shall notify ResellerReseller may employ whatever means necessary to defend itself or to protest any action, fine or levy that TNS claims will be passed through to Reseller as a result of Regulatory Activity.
+In the event that TNS becomes notified by any regulatory authority of the threat of a fine, levy or a detrimental effect to TNS’ supplying of Services to Reseller, TNS shall notify Reseller.
+Reseller may, at its option and expenses (including payment of any fees and/or charges imposed upon TNS in connection with the provision of Services to Reseller) have the right participate in any legal challenge to such assessment or to protest any action, fine or levy that TNS claims will be passed through to Reseller as a result of Regulatory Activity.
 The parties acknowledge that any effect Regulatory Activity has on the Services may result in an adjustment or modification to this Agreement including, but not limited to, modification of the fee structure.

 Billing and Payment.